 The CDC announced new guidelines Feb.
 10 that include wearing well-fitting face masks or two masks at a time to help curb the COVID-19 pandemic.
 When choosing a mask, look at how well it fits, how well it filters the air, and how many layers it has.
 The CDC found evidence that wearing a cloth mask over a disposable surgical mask could dramatically reduce both the spread of the virus to others and exposure to the virus for oneself.
 The CDC also advises selecting masks with a nose wire that can be adjusted for a snug fit.

 To prevent the spread of the virus that causes COVID-19, the CDC issued an order on January 29 requiring face masks to be worn by all travelers while on public transportation.
 People must wear masks that completely cover both the mouth and nose while awaiting, boarding, disembarking or traveling on airplanes, trains, subways, buses, taxis, ride-shares, ships and ferries.
 People must also wear masks while at transportation hubs (such as airports or train stations) in the U.S. and U.S. territories.

 Accra is distributing masks on a “request” basis.
-When requested by a client, we will send out five surgical masks and one cloth mask for each caregiver/PCA a client has actively working.
+When requested by a client, we will send out 10 surgical masks and one cloth mask for each caregiver/PCA a client has actively working.
+We also have face shields available for caregivers/PCAs and can send one out upon request.
+A face shield should be dedicated to only one caregiver.
 Clients can email us at firstname.lastname@example.org or call us at (952) 935-3515 with their request.